sgeb/homebrew-mutt/README.md

 - [Forward
   References](https://raw.githubusercontent.com/sgeb/homebrew-mutt/master/patches/mutt-1.7.1-forwref.sgeb.patch):
   enable with `--with-forwref-patch`.
-When set, forwarded messages set the `In-Reply-To:` and `References:` headers in the same way as normal replies would.
-It effectively includes forwarded messages as part of the original thread.
+By default a forwarded message does not reference the messages it contains.
+This commit introduces a new boolean option `$forward_references`.
+When it is set, a forwarded message includes the `In-Reply-To:` and `References:` headers, just like a reply would.
+Hence the forwarded message becomes part of the original thread instead of starting a new one.

 ## How to install